Drizzle Next Guide

 Any pages in the (private)

-role.
+route group will require the user to be logged in.
 This behavior can be changed in app/(private)/layout.tsx

 .